Microsoft-USEduAzure/workshops/website-migration/readme.md

 ### Create a new Key Vault

-1. In Azure Portal, click on + Create a resource, type in "key vault" into the search box and click on Key Vault from the list.
+1. In Azure Portal, click on **+ Create a resource**, type in "key vault" into the search box and click on Key Vault from the list.
 Click create on the next page.

     ![](images/28.png)

-1. Enter a new key vault name, select the resource group, select your resource group, leave the remaining fields at their defaults and click on Create
+1. Enter a new key vault name, select the resource group, select your resource group, leave the remaining fields at their defaults and click on **Create**

     ![](images/29.png)